coreruleset/documentation/content/development/regex_assembly.md

 ---
-title: Regular Expression Assembly
+title: Assembling Regular Expressions
 weight: 15
 disableToc: false
 chapter: false
 ---

 > The CRS team uses a custom specification format to specify how a regular expression is to be generated from its components.
-This format enables reuse across different files, explanation of choices and techniques with comments and specialized processing.
+This format enables reuse across different files, explanation of choices and techniques with comments, and specialized processing.

 ## Specification Format